ZackCheslog/hdfisher/README.md

+#Note:
+This is my fork of the CMB-HD fisher forecast code, modified to also work with CLASS.
+It's still a WIP.

 # Fisher Forecasting for CMB-HD

 This repository contains software to produce Fisher forecasts for CMB-HD.
 Please cite [MacInnis, Sehgal, and Rothermel (2023)](https://arxiv.org/abs/2309.03021).